 During the year under review the following changes took place in the Board ofDirectors of the Bank:

-The Board places on record its appreciation of valuable contribution extended by ShriShekhar Bhatnagar Shri N. Nityananda and Shri P. Ramana Murthy who ceased to be theDirectors of the Bank duringFinancial Year 2015-16.
+The Board places on record its appreciation of valuable contribution extended by ShriShekhar Bhatnagar Shri N. Nityananda and Shri P. Ramana Murthy who ceased to be theDirectors of the Bank during the Financial Year 2019-20.

 9. WHISTLE BLOWER POLICY

 Bank follows Central vigilance Commission Guidelines on Whistle Blower complaints underPublic Interest Disclosure and Protection of Informers (PIDPI) resolution.
 Bank also has aweb based portal in the name of "Cent vigil" to facilitate reportingmalpractices by employees and directors without revealing their identities which would beknown to the General Manager Central Audit and Inspection only.
 Directors and Employeesmay also approach Chairman of the Audit Committee on need basis.
 This helps to curbmalpractices prevent frauds and boost up morale of the employees.

 12. DIRECTORS' RESPONSIBILTY STATEMENT

-The Directors confirm that in the preparation of the annual accounts for the financialyear ended March 31 2016:
+The Directors confirm that in the preparation of the annual accounts for the financialyear ended March 31 2020: